-Epidiolex (Cannabidiol) is an oral solution for the treatment of seizures associated with two rare and severe forms of epilepsy, Lennox-Gastaut syndrome and Dravet syndrome, in patients two years of age and older.
+Epidiolex (Cannabidiol) is an oral solution which treats seizures associated with two rare, serious forms of epilepsy, Dravet syndrome and Lennox-Gastaut syndrome, in patients two years old and up.
 In clinical trials, the treatment was shown to reduce the number of seizures by approximately 40 percent in patients with the two types of epilepsy.

 Cannabidiol—or CBD—is a chemical component of the sativa plant of marijuana.
-CBD is not the primary psychoactive component of cannabis, which means THC is responsible for producing the “high.”
+CBD is not responsible for producing the “high.”

-“This approval serves as a reminder that advancing sound development programs that properly evaluate active ingredients contained in marijuana can lead to important medical therapies,” FDA Commissioner Scott Gottlieb said in a statement.
-“And, the FDA is committed to this kind of careful scientific research and drug development.”
+“This approval serves as a reminder that advancing sound development programs that properly evaluate active ingredients contained in marijuana can lead to important medical therapies[...]And, the FDA is committed to this kind of careful scientific research and drug development.”

 As expected, FDA officials had pointed out they supported approving Epidiolex.
 Although there was some concern with regard to the drug’s effect on the liver, experts have stated this risk could be addressed by doctors as they monitor their patients during treatment.
 Other side effects include sleepiness, lethargy, fatigue, insomnia, rash, malaise, and infections.